 A full refund will be given on new or used textbooks until the end of the 5th class day.
 The following conditions will apply:

 An extended period for refunds is available to students who drop a class or withdraw from school.
+Students may receive a partial to a full refund depending on the condition ofthebook.
 Specific dates will be posted each semester.
 Students must have a withdrawal slip and receipt.
-Returns are not allowed on study guides, workbooks, wrapped or boxed merchandise that is opened, etc. The manager reserves the right to make the decision on the condition or salability of the merchandise.
+Returns are not allowed on study guides, workbooks, Cliff Notes, reference books, wrapped or boxed merchandise that is opened, etc. The bookstore manager reserves the right to make the decision on the condition or salability of any merchandise.

 Students may sell their textbooks for cash at the bookstore during examination week.
 Fifty percent of the new price will be paid to the student if the bookstore has received a request from the instructor stating the textbook will be used the following semester, the textbook is in good condition (no water damaged books will be bought back), the textbook has 3 or less pages with writing or highlighting, and the bookstore is not overstocked.
 Select textbooks not bought for the Ozark Campus Bookstore may have less value than 50% of the new price.
 Textbooks with a new edition pending may be bought back at less than 50% of the new price.
 A current Tech ID or valid government picture ID is required to sell books back.
 The bookstore does not guarantee the buyback of any textbook at any time.